Farman F.280: Operational history

-In mid-1933 several airlines, SGTA amongst them, joined together to form Air France.
+In mid-1933 several airlines, SGTA amongst them, joined to form Air France.
 The F.280 flew little if at all with the new organisation; by Spring 1935 it had only logged 24 hours of flight, with just 4 hours since January 1933.
 It never received a route certificate and was always too slow but it was used to investigate aspects of the continental network.